garretfick/garretfick.github.io/_posts/2015-09-25-split-windows-and-linux-configurations.md

 heroku login
 ```

-Then, in the same folder as the application, exeucte the follow to create a new Heroku application:
+Then, in the same folder as the application, execute the follow to create a new Heroku application:

 ```
 heroku apps:create APPNAME